New England Spot Market and Futures Electricity and Natural Gas Price Summary

 Annual System Peak & Price Spike

-On June 24 — the Annual System Peak — wholesale electricity (energy-only) surged between 5:30 and 6:00 pm, reaching close to $1,600/MWh by 6:00 pm.
-The average for the day was $240/MWh (24 cents per kWh).
+On June 24th which was the Annual System Peak, Wholesale electricity prices (energy-only) soared between 5:30 and 6:00 pm and reached close to $1,600/MWh by 6:00 pm.
+The price averaged $240/MWh for the day (24 cents per kilowatt-hour).

 Table 2: Five-Minute Wholesale Market Electricity Prices on June 24